 - The Assembly as a whole would adjudicate on policy disputes which affect different Departments, such as budget allocation.
 However, Heads of Departments would be expected to make determined efforts to resolve their differences informally before a budget was presented to the whole Assembly.
-The Head of Finance and Personnel would be expected to play a leading role here. - There shall be a prohibition in the legislation creating the Assembly, similar to that in the Scotland and Wales Bills, on any act contrary to the European Convention on Human Rights.
+The Head of Finance and Personnel would be expected to play a leading role here. - Decision should be taken on a simple majority basis.
+The Scottish and Welsh proposals aim to ensure that potential problems in the decision making process are identified at the earliest possible point by utilising pre-legislative checks.
+This is an aspect of devolution which could be employed in Northern Ireland.
+There shall be a prohibition in the legislation creating the Assembly, similar to that in the Scotland and Wales Bills, on any act contrary to the European Convention on Human Rights.
 This could mean that any citizen of Northern Ireland who believed that the Assembly had in acting legislatively or administratively been in breach of any of the articles of the Convention by, for example, acting in a discriminatory manner contrary to Article 2, could apply to the courts for an order quashing that act.
 Consequently, a cumbersome structure of checks and balances would be unnecessary.
-In any event such a structure would focus on the two tribal blocks at the expense of others and, more importantly, ensure administrative gridlock.
-Similarly we do not see the need for a second chamber for the regional governance of 1.5 million people. - The Secretary of State would be the main means of liaison between the Assembly and the government of the day in London.
+Importing "sufficient consensus" into Assembly decision making would focus on the two tribal blocks at the expense of others and, more importantly, ensure administrative gridlock.
+Similarly we do not see the need for a second or complimentary chamber for the regional governance of 1.5 million people. - The Secretary of State would be the main means of liaison between the Assembly and the government of the day in London.
 At Westminster the NI Select Committee and the NI Grand Committee would continue to function in relation to Northern Ireland matters.
 As for relationships with the Irish Republic and the rest of the UK, these are matters for Strands 2 and 3. - The Assembly would not have any revenue raising powers and would operate within the block grant system.
-The basis on which the block grant is formed, including the so-called Barnett Formula, would need to be settled in a form that would ensure that the Assembly would have some flexibility in decision making and some scope for determining its' own policies and priorities.
+The basis on which the block grant is formed, including the so-called Burnett Formula, would need to be settled in a form that would ensure that the Assembly would have some flexibility in decision making and some scope for determining its' own policies and priorities.
 Full participation in Parliament and liaison with government, however, would be crucial to ensure NI's needs are articulated in the spending rounds.
-Law will still be made at Westminster albeit not by Orders in Council.
+Law will still be made at Westminster - albeit not by Orders in Council.
 This all means that a partnership between the Assembly, Parliament and government should evolve.
 That partnership could take several forms but at the very least the Assembly should be able to influence legislation before Parliament.
 Again using the Welsh proposals, the Secretary of State should be obliged to consult with the Assembly about the NI legislative programme.
 The Assembly could debate the programme and present responses.
 In addition the assembly could debate matters of interest/concern to NI and let Parliament know its' views.